wri/cities-thermal-comfort-modeling/README.md

    * Execute the environment_post_processing.bat file
 8. Create the C:\CTM_processing folder
    * Copy the ZAF_Capetown_small_tile folder from the codebase into C:\CTM_processing folder.
+9. Confirm processing by running the test_processing_runs.py tests
+   * Note that the tests will show exceptions even though the tests pass
+10. Confirm processing using the C:\CTM_processing folder by executing the _sample_run_CTM_processing batch script.
+   * After execution completes, confirm that:
+     * The C:\CTCM_processing\ZAF_Capetown_small_tile folder contains the new C:\CTCM_processing\ZAF_Capetown_small_tile\results_data folder
+     * The result_data folder contains two subfolder with each of these folders containing subfolders.

 ### Execution in Pycharm
 1. Create input dataset based on the ZZZ_template_city folder, providing source data, meteorological timeseries files, and configuration settings